Bridging the Language Gap: An Empirical Study of Bindings for Open Source Machine Learning Libraries Across Software Package Ecosystems: Results

-\findings \textbf{Developers in PyPI are more likely to find a matched release of a cross-ecosystem binding for popular ML source libraries than developers in other software package ecosystems.} Figure~\ref{fig:ml_cross_eco_coverage} shows that \ecofmt{PyPI} has the highest coverage among the 13 studied ecosystems and the median value is 78\%.
+\findings \textbf{While npm is the most popular ecosystem for cross-ecosystem bindings of popular ML libraries, developers in PyPI are more likely to find a matched release of a cross-ecosystem binding for popular ML host libraries.} We found that 48\% of the popular ML libraries have bindings in \ecofmt{npm} compared to 33\% in \ecofmt{PyPI}.
+However, Figure~\ref{fig:ml_cross_eco_coverage} shows that \ecofmt{PyPI} has the highest coverage among the 13 studied ecosystems, with a median value of 46\%.
 In contrast, other ecosystems have relatively small coverage values.
-We observed that the main reason for the low coverage of these bindings is that they only support some of the releases from their source libraries.
-For example, a binding of \libfmt{dlib} in \ecofmt{RubyGems} has 13 releases but only supports 2 out of 50 versions of the source library.
-Specifically, releases \verfmt{1.0.0} to \verfmt{1.0.3} of this binding support version \verfmt{v18.13} of the source library, then it skipped nine versions~(i.e., \verfmt{v18.14} to \verfmt{v19.3}) of the source library and published 9 releases to support \verfmt{v19.4}.
+We observed that the main reason for the low coverage of these bindings is that they only provide support for a specific subset of the releases from their host libraries.
+For example, a binding of \libfmt{dlib} in \ecofmt{RubyGems} has 13 releases but only supports 2 out of 50 versions of the host library.
+Specifically, releases \verfmt{1.0.0} to \verfmt{1.0.3} of this binding support version \verfmt{v18.13} of the host library, then it skipped nine versions~(i.e., \verfmt{v18.14} to \verfmt{v19.3}) of the host library and published 9 releases to support \verfmt{v19.4}.
 This phenomenon can also be found in other bindings with low coverage.
-In addition, we noticed that software package ecosystems like \ecofmt{Clojars}, \ecofmt{npm}, \ecofmt{Pub}, and \ecofmt{RubyGems} have a median of 0 coverage since we cannot find any matched release for most bindings in these ecosystems.
+In addition, we noticed that the median coverage values of \ecofmt{CRAN}, \ecofmt{Hackage}, \ecofmt{npm}, and \ecofmt{Pub} are below 5\%.
+This phenomenon may be attributed to a large portion of community-maintained bindings within these ecosystems~(e.g., 84\% in \ecofmt{npm}), where many bindings stick with a single host library version.

-\textbf{After a release of the ML library was published, their bindings in PyPI, npm, and Maven received a corresponding update more quickly than the ones in other software ecosystems.} Figure~\ref{fig:ml_cross_eco_delay} shows that the median numbers of days between matched releases and source releases in \ecofmt{PyPI}, \ecofmt{npm}, and \ecofmt{Maven} are less than one day and most of the technical lag was within one week.
-Besides, we noticed that 11\% of the technical lag was negative and 3\% of the matched releases in bindings were published more than one day before the source releases.
-For example, release \verfmt{0.11.0} of \libfmt{MXNet} in \ecofmt{PyPI} was published on August 20, 2017 and the corresponding release of the source library was published on September 5, 2017.
-This phenomenon implies that sometimes the owners of ML source libraries publish a binding release before they create a tag in the source code repository.
+\textbf{After a release of the ML library was published, their bindings in PyPI and Maven received a corresponding update more quickly than the ones in other software package ecosystems.} Figure~\ref{fig:ml_cross_eco_delay} shows that bindings within the \ecofmt{PyPI} and \ecofmt{Maven} ecosystems tend to be updated to match new releases of ML libraries more swiftly than those in other ecosystems, with median delays of less than 7 days.
+In contrast, bindings in ecosystems like \ecofmt{Packagist} and \ecofmt{Hackage} may experience median delays exceeding 365 days, indicating a slower pace of alignment with host library updates.